p2k3m/ResumeForge/README.md

 The recorded CloudFront URL is the entry point shared with users; redirect any legacy bookmarks to this domain to keep traffic on the latest deployment.

+Once the metadata is published, the API exposes two helper endpoints:

+- `GET /api/published-cloudfront` returns the currently published domain, distribution id, and timestamp so you can broadcast the canonical URL in release notes or chat.
+- `GET /go/cloudfront` (alias `/redirect/latest`) issues a 308 redirect to the published CloudFront domain.
+Pass an optional `path` query parameter (for example `?path=api/process-cv`) to deep link to a specific route on the new domain, making it easy to update old bookmarks and onboarding docs.

 ### Accessing the ResumeForge portal